phaidra/aleph-bag-import/README.md

 ### Titles

+With any indcator (indicator is the value of 'i1').

 | MAB Field        | Subtitle pair field |  MODS title type |
 | ------------- | ------------- | ----- |
 | 304 | *none* | uniform |